Find the best 10-year fixed mortgage rate

-With only 7% of Canadians having mortgage terms between six and 10 years, long terms are not a popular choice in Canada.
-They are even less popular amongst younger age groups at only 3% uptake in ages 18-34.
+With only 7% of Canadians having mortgage terms between 6 and 10 years, long terms are not a popular choice in Canada.
+They are even less popular amongst younger age groups, with only 3% uptake in ages 18-34.

-Fixed mortgage rates, however, are most common, at 74% of all mortgages in Canada with little variation amongst age groups.
+Fixed mortgage rates, however, are more common than variable rates.
+74% of all mortgages in Canada have fixed rates, with little variation between age groups.

 What drives changes in 10-year fixed mortgage rates?

 Fixed mortgage rates follow government bond yields, with 10-year fixed rates following 10-year government bond yields.
-Bond yields are driven by economic conditions, and the spread between bond yields and lender-posted mortgage rates vary by a lender's marketing strategy and general credit market conditions.
+Bond yields are driven by economic conditions.
+The difference between bond yields and lender-posted mortgage rates vary by a lender's marketing strategy and general credit market conditions.